johnrm174/model-railway-signalling/README.md

   Mandatory Parameters:
       sig_id:int - The ID for the signal
   Optional Parameters:
-      sig_ahead_id:int - The ID for the signal "ahead" of the one to be updated
+      sig_ahead_id:int/str - The ID for the signal "ahead" of the one we want to set - either an integer representing the ID of the signal created on our schematic, or a string representing the compound identifier of an signal on an external node (that we have subscribed to via the MQTT Interface - refer to the section on MQTT interfacing) Default = "None" (no signal ahead to take into account when updating the signal)

 toggle_signal(sig_id) - use for route setting (can use 'signal_clear' to find the state first)